-- choose to make a formal report of sexual violence to the police - needs to seek medical support for any injuries sustained in the attack
+- choose to make a formal report of sexual violence to the police - needs to seek medical support for any injuries sustained in the attack Please note: Individuals who have survived sexual ensure the individual receives medical treatment

-It is important for the church to understand what services exist within their communities so they can help the individual get the care and support they may need.
+It is important for the church to understand what violence should receive medical attention within 72 services exist within their communities so they can to120 hours of the attack, to ensure they receive treatment to prevent HIV and sexually transmitted help the individual get the care and support they diseases.
+Even if this timeframe has elapsed, please may need.

-The church can continue to provide support for the individual and continue to listen to their needs even if they receive professional care and support.
+The church can continue to provide support for the immediately. individual and continue to listen to their needs even if they receive professional care and support.